Who we are

 Well, we are from the Athabaskan language group.
 The Athabaskan groups are from Canada

 around a lake called Athabasca, thus the name Athabaskan.
-We (the Dineh or Navajo) are part of
+We (the Dineh or Navajo) are

-Kiowa.
+Navajo, and the Kiowa.
 From what I have read, there were 2 migration to the southwest region.

 The first formed the Jicarilla, Lipan, and the Kiowa and the 2nd-the Apache and Navajo groups.

 I do not know much about the 1st migration, but the 2nd may have been around the 12-13th

 century.
 Maybe even later.
-This is when the Apaches and Navajos came into the Southwest region.
-It
+This is when the Apaches and Navajos came into the Southwest

-continued south into Southern Az, Southern NM, and Northern Old Mexico.
+groups: one half continued south into Southern Az, Southern NM, and Northern Old Mexico.

 The other half stayed in the Northern NM region.
 Remember, I said possible.

 The Navajos are the 2nd largest tribe in the US and the size of our reservation is about 26,000

 square miles.
 26,000 square miles if roughly half the size of Alabama.
 If you are reading this

 We consist of 4 reservations and a lost child: the main Navajo

 reservation, the Alamo Navajo

 reservation, the Ramah Navajo reservation, and the Canoncito Navajo reservation.
-As far as the
+As far as

+CRIT.
 CRIT consist of 4 tribes: Mohave, Chemehuevi, Hopi and Navajo.
 So send some love to